-Tollis G, Dever JA, Miller SK, Messer R, Sechkar EA.
+Tollis G, Dever JA, Miller SK, Messer R, Sechkar EA, Sechkar EA.
 Exposure of Polymer Film Thermal Control Materials on the Materials International Space Station Experiment (MISSE).
 NASA Technical Memorandum; 2002.

 NASA Image: ISS003E5863 - Close up of the experiment trays in MISSE, open and exposed to space.